What is Dilation and Curettage (D and C)?

 Dilation and Curettage (D&C) procedures involve the following steps are typically performed:

 • Pre-Procedure Preparation: Before the procedure, the patient may undergo a physical examination and provide a medical history.
 Imaging investigations, blood tests, and other diagnostic procedures may also be conducted.
-The patient may be instructed to fast for a certain period before the procedure, and anesthesia options (local, regional, or general) will be discussed and chosen based on the patient's health and the complexity of the procedure.

 • Dilating the Cervix: The cervix, the narrow passage between the vagina and the uterus, needs to be dilated (opened) to allow access to the uterine cavity.
 This is typically achieved using a series of dilators of increasing size.
 The dilators are gently inserted into the cervix, gradually widening it.

-• Once the cervix is adequately dilated, the curettage part of the procedure begins.
+• Curettage: Once the cervix is adequately dilated, the curettage part of the procedure begins.
 There are two main methods for this:

 • Inspection and Hemostasis: After the curettage is completed, the healthcare provider inspects the uterine cavity to ensure that all necessary tissue has been removed.
 Any areas of bleeding are controlled and cauterized (if necessary) to promote hemostasis (preventing excessive bleeding).